 - 4 Predictive Maintenance as Defect Inspection Technique:

 - 5 Predictive Maintenance Applications:

 Difference between Predictive Maintenance and Preventive Maintenance:

-Different maintenance techniques are formed with the combination of both maintenance techniques but there are also some differences between these two techniques.
-The predictive maintenance is carried out or the need for maintenance is estimated with the help of predictive maintenance but in the case of preventive maintenance, the maintenance of a plant or unit is carried out without estimating or finding the need for the maintenance.
+Different maintenance techniques are form with the combination of both maintenance techniques but there are also some differences between these two techniques.
+The predictive maintenance is carry out or the need for maintenance is estimated with the help of predictive maintenance but in the case of preventive maintenance, the maintenance of a plant or unit is carried out without estimating or finding the need for the maintenance.

 The predictive maintenance requires a condition monitoring component but the preventive maintenance doesn’t require a condition monitoring component.
 With the feature of not requiring an additional condition monitoring component, the preventive maintenance system requires less capital investment as compared to a predictive maintenance plant that requires a condition monitoring component.

 Advantages of Predictive Maintenance:

 There are different advantages linked to predictive maintenance.
 The correct utilization of predictive maintenance and its use efficiently can result in different benefits.
 The benefits of the predictive maintenance are for both parties, for the user, and for the manufacturer as well.
 Some common advantages of predictive maintenance are:

 With the help of the predictive maintenance technique, the best time for the maintenance operation of a plant or an industry can be determined.
 The predictive maintenance technique integrates optimally with the production process.
 Then, it evaluates the data recorded from the plant or unit, and determines the right time for maintenance.